 Students considering a Letters & Science English major should select a pre–1800, non-Shakespeare literature course.

-Check the Schedule of Classes for Intermediate/Advanced–level courses that are designated as both Literature and Ethnic Studies courses.
+Search for Intermediate/Advanced–level courses that are designated as both Literature and Ethnic Studies courses in the enrollment application.